This article is about basics of IELTS Writng Task 2. For IELTS Writing Task 2 samples, click here.

-In this task you will have to produce a 250 word personal opinion essay.
+In IELTS Writing Task 2 you have to produce a 250 word personal opinion essay.

 There are three types of tasks in IELTS Writing Task 2: